-In User mode, only a limited set of commands are provided.
-Please note that in User mode, you have no authority to configure advanced settings.
-You need to enter Enable mode and Configuration mode to set up advanced functions of the Switch.
-For a list of commands available in User mode, enter the question mark (?) or "help" command after the system prompt displays Switch>.
+In User Mode, only a limited set of commands are provided.
+Please note that in User Mode, you have no authority to configure advanced settings.
+You need to enter Enable Mode and Configuration Mode to set up advanced functions of the Switch.
+For a list of commands available in User Mode, enter the question mark (?) or "help" command after the system prompt display Switch>.

 Command Description

-exit Quit the User mode or close the terminal connection.
+exit Quit the User Mode or close the terminal connection.

-help Display a list of available commands in User mode.
+help Display a list of available commands in User Mode.

 history Display the command history.

 logout Logout from the Managed Switch.

 ping Test whether a specified network device or host is reachable or not.

-enable Enter the Privileged mode.
+enable Enter the Privileged Mode.